There are only 4 countries whose citizens can travel to Saudi Arabia visa-free: Bahrain, Kuwait, Oman, and the UAE.

-At present, one of the most common reasons for a visit to Saudi Arabia is to undertake a religious pilgrimage to Mecca, Hijaz.
-There are two types of Saudi Arabia visa available for religious trips, the Hajj visa, and the Umrah visa.
+One of the most common reasons for a visit to Saudi Arabia is to undertake a religious pilgrimage to Mecca, Hijaz.
+On top of the new electronic visa for tourists, there are two specific types of Saudi Arabia visa available for religious trips, the Hajj visa, and the Umrah visa.
+However, the new tourist eVisa can also be used to perform the Umrah pilgrimage, making the process easier.

-The Umrah is an Islamic pilgrimage to Mecca which Muslims can undertake at any time of the year, while the Ḥajj is a pilgrimage which has specific dates, taking place during the last month of the Islamic calendar (August to September).
+The Umrah is an Islamic pilgrimage to Mecca which Muslims can undertake at any time of the year, while the Ḥajj is a pilgrimage that has specific dates, taking place during the last month of the Islamic calendar.
 Muslims are encouraged to undertake Hajj at least once during their lives.

-Eligible citizens wishing to apply for an Umrah visa or a Hajj visa to make a pilgrimage to Mecca are required to do so through a Saudi Arabia Consulate.
+Eligible citizens wishing to apply for an Umrah visa or a Hajj visa to make a pilgrimage to Mecca in the past have been required to do so through a Saudi Arabia Consulate.
+Now, permission to travel to Saudi Arabia as part of an Umrah pilgrimage can be obtained online in the form of a tourist eVisa.
+Hajj pilgrims can only request a specific visa through the Ministry of Hajj.

 Where Can I Apply for a Visa for Umrah or Hajj?

-For both the Saudi Arabia Umrah visa and the Saudi Arabia Hajj visa, it’s necessary to have an eligible passport valid for at least 6 months upon the entry date to the country, as well as to provide the following:
+For the online visa, it’s necessary to have an eligible passport valid for at least 6 months upon the entry date to the country, as well as to provide the following:

-A recent passport-size color photograph taken against a white background.
-This should display a full-face view in which the visa applicant is facing the camera directly, as side or angled views are not accepted
+- A recent passport-size color photograph taken against a white background.
+This should display a full-face view in which the visa applicant is facing the camera directly, as a side or angled views are not accepted.
+A non-refundable return ticket to the country of origin.

 Women and children are required to be accompanied by their husband/father or a male relative (Mahram) and proof of relationship is required for the Umrah visa or Hajj visa to be granted.
 This could be a marriage certificate for a wife or a birth certificate which includes the name of both parents for a child.
 The Mahram must travel into and out of Saudi Arabia on the same flight as his wife and children.